PrateekKumar1709/NLP-Text-Voice-Controlled-Photo-Album-Web-App/README.md

 # NLP-Text-Voice-Controlled-Photo-Album-Web-App

+## Overview:

-Project to implement a smart photo album web application, that can be searched using NLP through both text and voice using AWS
+In this project I have implemented a smart photo album web application, that can be searched using NLP through both text and voice using AWS.

+## Architecture: